coderabbitai/coderabbit-docs/blog/ai-code-reviews-reclaims-2023-10-05/blog.md

 and surprisingly, more like how humans do it.

 Second, don't underestimate how this change affects your whole process of making software.
-Quicker reviews mean you can make changes and improvements faster, making your team more flexible and ready to jump on opportunities.
+Quicker reviews mean you can speed up changes and improvements, making your team more flexible and ready to jump on opportunities.

-Lastly, remember that technology isn't just about using new tools; it's about using them right to make things better.
+Lastly, remember that technology isn't just about using new tools; it's about using them right to improve things.
 AI-powered code reviews are super quick, super accurate, and super thorough, making them a great choice for any team.
 Additionally, AI review tools often see problems that people might miss or not notice.

 So, does AI fix all your code review problems?
-Well, not every single one, but it's a really good start.
+Well, not each one, but it's an excellent start.
 The future is here, and it's knocking at your door.
 Time to let it in.
 And with that, we're done with this journey.
 May your code stay clean, your reviews be speedy, and your software launches be smooth.
 Here's to building a smarter and more efficient future!

 ### Next Steps: How to save time and improve code quality with AI-Powered Code Reviews